 From what has been written above may be deduced that there was a Lucus Libitinae near Ostia, already in the republican period, presumably in the necropolis to the south of Ostia and perhaps near puticuli.
 The lucar resulting from the trade is already mentioned in the first century BC in a famous inscription mentioning the work of P. Lucilius Gamala "senior": "When he had accepted public funds for putting on games he gave them back, and made good the obligation from his own resources" (In ludos cum accepisset publicum lucar, remisit et de suo erogationem fecit) .

 The House of the Gorgons was the administrative office of the undertakers, and as far as I know the first building identified as such.
 In view of its significant position we may assume that it was built by the colony, to be used by successive contractors.
 The small square in front of the building may well be another indication that the building was public property.
 The south facade seems the logical place for the posting of the local lex libitinaria.
 People wishing to arrange a funeral apparently approached the building along the Cardo, where there was a sidewalk.
 They entered vestibule 6, to be received by a door-keeper residing in rooms 1-2.
-Rooms 3, 16 and 17, all with a mosaic floor, must have been used for arranging the funeral, and for keeping the Ostian death-register.
-Room 17 seems to have been the most important of these rooms: the emblema is larger than the one in room 3, presumably because of the text below the gorgoneion, there is a rectangle in the mosaic behind the gorgoneion, and in the south wall are three heating-channels.
-We may exclude the possibility that a corpse was laid on a bed on top of the rectangle, in view of the heating-channels to the south.
+Rooms 3, 16 and 17, all with a mosaic floor, must have been used for arranging the funeral and for keeping the Ostian death-register.
+Room 17 seems to have been the most important of these rooms: the emblema is larger than the one in room 3; there is a text below the gorgoneion; there is a rectangle in the mosaic behind the gorgoneion; in the south wall are three heating-channels; like room 16, it has a hypocaust.
+We may exclude the possibility that a corpse was laid on a bed on top of the rectangle, in view of the heating of the room.
 This room must have been used by the contractor or his associate, sitting at a table.
 Dining-room 11 was used by the more important people in the association .
 This seems to be the first time in Ostia that we have clear archaeological evidence for the double use of the seat of an organization: for communal meals, and for transacting business.

 Shop 4 and rooms 12 + 15 (an office?) do not seem to have been used by the undertakers, but surely the activity that went on there was related to the funerals.
 Rooms 12 + 15 may for example have been used by sellers of sarcophagi or the guild of the flute-players, and in the shop incense and other materials for use in the house may have been sold.
 Finally we can have a look at the curious outer staircase 5, starting at 1 metre from the sidewalk and with thick travertine jambs and a travertine threshold, reused material.
 In late antiquity the level of many streets in Ostia was raised with building rubble, rubbish and sherds.
 This activity may have started after earthquakes in the later third century , but certainly did not start before the end of the third century.
 The high threshold could be related.
 Staircase 5 may already have existed in the second century (the masonry below the threshold belongs to the second century phase), but it may also have been hacked out later.
 If it is related to a raised level, we must imagine that it was added when the ground floor was no longer in use, because no other threshold in the building is at this high level.

 Thick travertine door-jambs are rare in Ostia .
 They are found in the Caseggiato dei Triclinii (I,XII,1), in a door next to a staircase in the north-west corner of the porticus; in an entrance in the west part of the Terme del Filosofo (V,II,6-7); in a monumental main entrance of the Horrea Epagathiana et Epaphroditiana (I,VIII,3); and there is a single jamb in the east wall of the Terme del Foro (I,XII,6), reused material.
-Some scant remains may belong to similar entrances in three other rooms in the city.
 It is remarkable however, that travertine doorframes are very frequent in the tombs of the Porta Laurentina necropolis to the south of Ostia, and of the Isola Sacra necropolis to the south of Portus (at least 40) .
 We may conclude that travertine doorframes inside the city walls were a rare and conscious choice to accentuate an entrance.
 So, for example, archives may have been stored in the room next to a staircase in the Caseggiato dei Triclinii.
 The entrance in the House of the Gorgons could well be an echo of the entrances that are found in tombs.
-If indeed the ground floor of the building was given up in late antiquity, the travertine may have been chosen to stipulate the function of the building.
-An alternative explanation is, that corpses were taken to the first floor.
+Perhaps corpses were taken to the first floor through this door.
 Normally bodies would stay in the house of the deceased, but what to do with bodies that had been thrown out, and those in hotels?
 The high level of the entrance could then have prevented accidental access and pollution.

 The Ostian undertakers in inscriptions and ancient literature